 Objective

-The objective of this project is to develop an understanding of the flutter characteristics of a lifting surface and the methods used to computationally predict the flutter region.
-Thereafter the effectiveness of several optimization techniques to tailor the flutter characteristics to a set of requirements is tested.
+The objective of this project is to develop an understanding of the flutter characteristics of a lifting surface made of a laminate composite material and the methods used to computationally predict the flutter region using Altair’s Optistruct solver.
+Thereafter the effect of several structural parameters is studied to determine their effect on the flutter characteristics and the effectiveness of several optimization techniques is tested to tailor the flutter characteristics to a set of requirements using Python.

 Scope and Limitations

+The project will include:

+The study of composite materials and their implementation in the Optistruct solver

+The study of the Vortex Lattice panel Method and how it is used during the Aerodynamic Flutter Analysis

 The study of Aeroelastic Flutter Analysis on a theoretical basis by means of the governing equations of motion and on a computational basis by studying the implementation of theory into commercial solvers.